TobiasWeller/SemanticImageAnnotator/README.md

 * On the top appears the *Annotate Image* Button.
 Click on it to start the Annotation Mode
 * Afterwards you can select an area.
 Afterwards appears a popup
 * You can enter a Comment to the Annotation and select an Annotation-Category (Linked by using the Special Page)
+     * *Remark: If the user has no permission to create/edit pages.
+Then the popup is disabled.*
 * A popup appears to enter additional information, based on the selected PageForm
 * Click on save to store the annotation. </br>